 My father was a classic surgeon.
 He was in charge all the time, certainly in the operating room, but all the time.
-But the sense you get, the sense I've gotten certainly from this institution is that if you can help, if you can bring value, you're welcome.
+But the sense you get, the sense I've gotten certainly from this institution is that if you can help, if you can collaborate, if you can bring value, you're welcome.